 Rivers worldwide are home to several kinds of alligator gar, with the golden alligator gar ranking among the most expensive fish in the world.

-As their name suggests, these fish are bright gold and have long, sleek body that easily allows them to float through the water.
+As their name suggests, these fish are bright gold and have long, sleek bodies that allow them to easily float through the water.

 Fish collectors don’t need to worry about getting bitten when caring for their tanks because golden alligator gars are not aggressive fish despite having rows of razor-sharp teeth that give them their name.

-Given that the golden alligator gar may grow up to 10 feet long and weigh an amazing 350 pounds, potential owners should make sure their tank is fit for these fish.
+Given that the golden alligator gar may grow up to 10 feet long and weigh an amazing 350 pounds, potential owners should ensure their tank is fit for these fish.

 Alligator gar can sell for up to $7,000 because only one in 10,000 has this color, and the high tank capacity needed to keep one makes it even more pricey for aquarium fish collectors.